pulmonomics-lab/roplspvs/README.md

 Install needed packages BiocManager, Ropls, ggplot2, ggrepel, kableExtr, gridEstra, ggpubr, matrixStats, stringr, tryCatchLog, tools, devtools and DescTools.
 These are installed if running the file dependencies.R using the following code

 ```
-source("<directory of Ropls_with_permutated_variable_selection including folder name>/dependencies.R")
+source("<path to Ropls_with_permutated_variable_selection>/dependencies.R")

  ```

 # Run example data
 To run exampledata download folders and files in Ropls-with-permutated-variable-selection.
-Set workingdirectory to directory_of_analysis where the results will be stored.
+Set workingdirectory to your project folder where the results will be stored.
 To start the analysis run the following code

 ```
-setwd("<path of your project folder>")
+setwd("<path to your project folder>")
-source("<directory of Ropls_with_permutated_variable_selection including folder name>/Ropls_with_permutated_variable_selection_Run.R")
+source("<path to Ropls_with_permutated_variable_selection>/Ropls_with_permutated_variable_selection_Run.R")

 ```